the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 On Linux these scripts will have the `.sh` termination, on Mac the `.command` termination and on Windows the `.bat` termination.
 We will omit the termination in this manual.
 For example if you are using Windows and tvb_start is mentioned in this document then tvb_start.bat is meant.
+The examples below are for Linux.

 These scripts will start and control |TVB|.